 \subsection{Shiny Real Dataset}

 The visual fidelity results on the \textit{Shiny Real} dataset~\cite{verbin2022ref} are shown in Table~\ref{tab:shiny_real} for Surf-NeRF and comparison baseline models.
 We demonstrate comparable visual fidelity to other state of the art NeRF variants demonstrating no appreciable drop in visual fidelity compared to non-regularised approaches on the positional encoding based models.
-The complex appearances of these datasets combined with the hash-encoding sees a small drop in PSNR values for grid-based variants.
-We show decreased reliance on floaters to explain appearance via Surf-NeRF in the supplement.
+The complex appearances of these datasets combined with the hash encoding sees a small drop in PSNR values for grid-based variants.
+Surf-NeRF shows decreased reliance on floaters to explain appearance as shown in the supplement.